 Transfer to the famous Peace Memorial Park and Museum.
-Please be aware that the museum may be confronting and upsetting for some group members, and it is at your discretion if you wish to visit or enjoy time at leisure exploring the Peace Memorial Park.
+Please be aware that the museum may be confronting and upsetting for some group members and it is at your discretion if you wish to visit or enjoy time at leisure exploring the Peace Memorial Park.
 After lunch, take a short ferry ride to Miyajima Island, where sightseeing will be at a leisurely pace on foot.
-Visit Itsukushima Shrine and explore the traditional market town at leisure.
+Visit Itsukushima Shrine and and enjoy free time on Miyajima Island to explore the local streets or make the walk up to Daisho-in Temple.
+You will be on your feet for approximately 4-5 hours today.
 Later this afternoon, return by ferry and coach to your Hiroshima hotel for dinner.